-leveraging existing capabilities to achieve diversification.
-This approach, which developed into a whole literature on the concept of relatedness, suggests that countries can more effectively diversify by developing products closely related to those they already produce, thereby capitalising on established resources and knowledge (Boschma and Capone, 2015).
-In contrast, critics argue that this approach often overlooks other critical factors, such as institutional quality, infrastructure, and the combination of production factors, which also influence relatedness among industries (Guo and He, 2017).
+Existing literature offers varied perspectives on the determinants of diversification.
+The evolutionary economic geography literature, notably the work of Hausmann and Hidalgo (2014), focuses on leveraging existing capabilities to achieve diversification.
+This approach, which developed into a whole literature on the concept of relatedness, suggests that countries can more effectively diversify by developing products closely related to those they already produce, thereby capitalizing on established resources and knowledge (Boschma & Capone, 2015).
+In contrast, However, critics argue that this approach often overlooks other critical factors, such as institutional quality, infrastructure, and the combination of production factors, which also influence relatedness among industries (Guo & He, 2017).

-Another perspective in the literature explores the critical role of macroeconomic constraints in shaping diversification (in both production and exports).
-Recent studies argue that macroeconomic and trade-related factors-such as fiscal space, interest rate management, and exchange rate dynamics-are significant barriers to diversification (Botta et al., 2025; Porcile et al., 2023; Bresser-Pereira, 2020).
-Within this framework, neostructuralist approaches highlight the importance of real exchange rate appreciation, the structure and stability of financial systems, and fluctuations in global commodity prices as pivotal elements influencing a country's potential to diversify (Cimoli et al., 2016; Porcile et al., 2022; Guzman et al., 2018).
+Another perspective in the literature explores the critical role of macroeconomic constraints in shaping economic diversification.
+Recent studies argue that macroeconomic and trade-related factors-such as fiscal space, interest rate management, and exchange rate dynamics-are significant barriers to diversification (Botta et al., 2024; Porcile et al., 2022; Bresser-Pereira, 2020).
+Within this framework, neo-structuralist approaches highlight the importance of real exchange rate appreciation, the structure and stability of financial systems, and fluctuations in global commodity prices as pivotal elements influencing a country's potential to diversify its economy (Cimoli et al., 2016; Porcile et al., 2022; Guzman et al., 2018).

-Nevertheless, a significant research gap remains in the empirical exploration of how product relatedness and macroeconomic factors interact to influence export diversification.
+Nevertheless, a significant research gap remains in the empirical exploration of how product relatedness and macroeconomic factors interact to influence diversification.
 While both areas have been studied independently, there is limited evidence on how these two approaches can be integrated to provide a more comprehensive understanding of diversification dynamics.
-This paper aims to fill the research gap by investigating the determinants of product diversification on exports, specifically focusing on the role of related variety, macroeconomic factors, and commodity dependence.
+This paper aims to fill the research gap by investigating the determinants of product diversification, specifically focusing on the role of related variety, macroeconomic factors, and commodity dependence.
 We seek to answer the following research questions: